 Now, I normally spend as much time not thinking about Dear Abby as I possibly can.
 So I didn’t come upon these realizations until recently when I was flipping through the local paper and came across this column wherein a chorus of readers write in to inform Abby and America about just how horribly loud wedding music is these days.

-column that sparked the controversy regards a man who left a wedding reception early because:
+The column that sparked the controversy regards a man who left a wedding reception early because:

 First of all, is this really the biggest problem you’re facing?
 There’s nothing else more deserving of your time than figuring out if leaving a wedding reception early was a faux pas?
 How much family drama could this possibly be causing?
 Don’t you have a gay cousin to absorb this kind of heat?